Custom House Quay in Cork to host Ireland’s tallest building

 The development will link the peninsula to the centre of the city while introducing a large public realm for the first time in the history of the site.

-It will feature the restoration of the existing landmark structures and the introduction of a new 34 storey hotel tower.
+It will feature the restoration of the existing landmark structures and the introduction of a new hotel tower, which at aout 140 metres tall will become the Republic’s tallest building.
+It will host 240 rooms and 25 serviced apartments.

 The hotel has not been named yet but Tower Holdings said there had been “active and comprehensive early engagement” with a number of international hotel flags that have “contributed to the design outcome”.